alexjames/alexsmemorypalace/lifeskills/fashion.md

 ## Principles of Fashion
  * Fit is more important than style.
 You must know the rules before you bend or break them.
  * Neutral colors never go out of style - cream, beige, black, brown, white, gray
+ * Belts are not meant to hold your pants.
+If they do, it means you have the wrong size pant.
+Belt's color should match shoe.
+Belt's should not have a prominent buckle.

 ## Materials
 #### Polyester